tartley/tartley.github.io/posts/illustrating-uses-of-ibm-cloud-security-groups.md

 group.

 Similarly, we would modify the “db” group to use “app” as a remote group, only allowing connections from the members of that group.
-Fig 5.
-Two security groups configured to allow application servers to send queries to MongoDB nodes using remote groups.

 ![A diagram representing instances in security group "app" being allowed to connect to instances in security group "db", via port 27017 only](/files/2023/ibm-cloud/5_allow-app-servers-access-db-remote.webp)